gaperaltav/reactnd-contacts/README.md

+## Contacts List Project

+This repo is a code-along with the first project in the React Nanodegree program.

+Most of the commits in this repository correspond to videos in the program.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>